ianderrington/genai/docs/Using/deploying/frameworks.md

+TODO: These need to be partitioned out to the different positions

 The AI-Cambriatic explosion has led to a surge in services, methods, frameworks, and tools that enhance the creation and deployment of models from start to finish.
 Although there are end-to-end providers for generating valuable GenAI solutions, there is immense value in implementing and experimenting with your own stacks.

 Additionally, there are useful [libraries and tools](./libraries_and_tools.md) worth exploring.